 Dependency Management with Pip, Python’s Package Manager

 Pip is Python’s package manager, providing essential core features for installing and maintaining Python packages and their dependencies.
-Dependency Management with Pip was never intended to be as pip will not flag dependency conflicts.
+While many Python developers use Pip as a Dependency Manager, it was never intended to be used as one.
+Pip will not flag dependency conflicts.
 As a result, it will happily install multiple versions of a dependency into your project, which will likely result in errors.

-But pip has also been integrated into higher-level tools, such as Pipenv which utilizes Pip’s command-line interface (CLI) to help perform enhanced dependency management in virtual environments.
+If you choose to stick with pip, be aware that it has been integrated with higher-level tools, such as Pipenv which utilizes Pip’s command-line interface (CLI) to help perform enhanced dependency management in virtual environments.
 There are several different approaches to dealing with dependencies in Python, one of which is using Pip with Pipenv.